DamonOehlman/slimver-spec/README.md

   - `1.0.0-beta1`

-- As each of the version parts is constrained within the range of `0..65535`, `65535.65535.65535` is the largest version of a thing that can be tagged for release using slimver.
+- As each of the version parts is constrained within the range of `0..65535`, the largest version of a thing that can be tagged for release using slimver is `65535.65535.65535`.

   __OK__